- How does The Leptin Rx evolve into the Permanent Epi-paleo Rx Template?

 - Avoid working out prior to breakfast.
 It is a circadian cycle breaker because it raises cortisol at a time it is already high.

 - For Optimal results you must get most of your daily activity between 9AM and 4PM when light cycles are strong year round.
 This is another reason I strongly advocate high vitamin D levels year round.
-We evolved around the equator and equatorial sun has been shown to keep human vitamin D levels 50-150 ng/mL.
+The higher your redox potential the less you will rely on Vitamin D. We evolved around the equator and equatorial sun has been shown to keep human vitamin D levels 50-150 ng/mL.
 Avoid sitting at all costs and consider walking to get lunch or a short run during your mid day break.
 The real goal here is to increase Non-Exercise Activity Thermogenesis (NEAT) during strong light hours.
 This has major effects when it is done consistently over time.
 For example, I run upstairs and avoid elevators and I park far away from my destinations to increase my NEAT daily.
 I also carry all my groceries out to the car and never use a shopping cart to make it easier.
 I look at every aspect of my actions to make sure I am maximizing it for NEAT.
+NEAT is a cheap form of exercise for us all.

 - For lunch, if you need to eat it, (some won’t eventually) you should consider eating 25% of remaining daily carbs.
 I use this meal as a snack now.
 Rarely is it a big meal for me any longer and if I am IFing this is the one meal I cut like a bad habit.